pjn51/brainweb-2/Topics/a marxist analysis of k-pop.md

 Developed in [[South Korea]] in the 90s and 2000s, K-pop refers to the highly bureaucratized and centralized manufacturing of pop stars and musical groups.
 These artists are trained in singing, dancing, and choreography in academies from a very early age, and are tied into virtual slave-contracts for their entire career.

 ## Overview of my analysis
-I see themes from [[Imperialism - The Highest Stage of Capitalism (1916)]], as well as the theory of combined and uneven development from [[People & Organizations/Trotsky]] at play in the development of K-pop.
+I see themes from [[Imperialism - The Highest Stage of Capitalism (1916)]], as well as the theory of combined and uneven development from [[Trotsky]] at play in the development of K-pop.

 [[USA|America]], being the dominant capitalist power, basically rebuilt post-war South Korea in its image, but instead of having the long development of [[USA|American]] [[capitalism]], which built lots of contradictions and complexity into the system, the Korean system of capitalism came about on a much higher basis.